 Although every salon or spa and technician has their own style of doing things, we’ll walk you through what you can expect at a regular bikini wax.

-- Are you a candidate?
-If you have never visited the salon or spa for any type of waxing you should be asked to fill out a questionnaire to make sure you don’t have any circumstances or conditions that would not make you a candidate for waxing.
+Are you a candidate?
+If you have never visited the salon or spa for any type of waxing you should be asked to fill out a questionnaire to see whether you have any circumstances or conditions that may be a safety issue for waxing.

-- Get started.
+Get started.
 You will be lead to a private room and asked to remove your pants and possibly your underwear.
 Some salons will give you disposable panties while others will work on your bikini area with the panties you’re already wearing.
-The technician will leave the room to let you get ready and lie on a facial bed.
+The technician will leave the room to let you get ready and lie on a facial bed or massage table.

 Make sure you have communicated with the technician and they know exactly how much hair you want left and removed.
 Be aware the price will go up as more hair is removed at most salons.